 Have you wondered what are the features of managing a small business?

-Let’s face it, running a small business is a hard slog.
-Keeping on top of sales, hiring, accounting, marketing, and cashflow can easily become overwhelming.
-It’s no surprise that, according to the ABS, around 60 per cent of new Australian businesses wind up in the first three years of operation.
+It’s no secret that running a small business is difficult.
+Keeping track of sales, recruiting, accounting, marketing, and cash flow can be difficult.
+It’s no surprise that 60 percent of new Australian enterprises fail during the first three years of existence, according to the ABS.

-So what is the other 40 per cent doing right?
-How do they thrive in a competitive business environment?
+So, what are the other 40% doing correctly?
+How do they succeed in a highly competitive market?

 Features of Small Business Management